 Regulatory or legal requirements.
 Some claims substantiation processes require research conducted with verified human respondents using specific methodologies.
 Check your regulatory requirements before substituting synthetic approaches.

 Stakeholder credibility.
 Some boards and retail buyers will not accept AI-generated research as evidence.
 In these cases, traditional research serves a political function as much as an analytical one.
-This is changing rapidly, but it remains a real consideration in 2026.
+This is changing rapidly — the same retail buyers who dismissed synthetic research in 2024 are now asking about it in 2026 — but it remains a real consideration for brands that need to convince sceptical stakeholders.
+The practical approach is to use synthetic validation internally for speed and iteration, then validate the final decision with a smaller traditional study that carries the institutional credibility your stakeholders require.

 Full Market Research Cost Per Interview Comparison Table